How to Set New Boundaries with Your Ex

 Be straightforward and clear

-When setting boundaries, use concise, assertive communication.
+Regarding boundaries, we can’t minimize the importance of using concise, assertive communication.
 Cryptic or vague statements set the stage for misunderstandings and arguments.
 So, even if it feels harsh, it's best to be straightforward.

 Don't apologize or imply that your boundaries are an imposition.
 They’re not.
 To do so would be to undermine yourself and set the premise that your needs and desires aren't important.
 It would also leave room for your ex to push the limits or ignore your demands.